Saturday, June 25, 2011

 Plot Summary

 Po, a lazy rotund panda, is a huge fan of Kung Fu and works daily in his father's noodle shop when he accidentally gets chosen as the Dragon Warrior.
-Po becomes a novice of Kung Fu and has trouble fitting in the Jade Palace, especially with his idolised heroes, The Furious Five and their
+Po becomes a Kung Fu novice and has trouble fitting in the Jade Palace, especially with his idolised heroes, The Furious Five and their

 master, Shifu.
 He must